ThomasMertes/seed7/src/read_me.txt

-    To compile Seed7 with bcc32 and make (C compiler and make utility from a smaller software company) use a console, go to the 'src' directory and type:
+    To compile Seed7 with bcc32 and make (C compiler and make utility from a smaller software company) use a console, go to the 'seed7\src' directory and type:

     copy mk_bcc32.mak makefile
     make depend